b00m-in/docs/content/en/getting-started/installing.md

 Installation should be carried out by a certified electrician or similar qualified professional.
 Not heeding warnings, if you choose to do it yourself make sure you turn off the mains MCB before trying the following connections.
 {{% /note %}}

-M0V currently consists of 3 separate DIN rail mounted devices:
+B00M currently consists of 3 separate DIN rail mounted devices:

 * Surge protection module
-* M-Bus capable net-neter module
+* Modbus capable net-neter module
-* M0V WiFi/GPRS module
+* B00M WiFi/GPRS module

 ## Quick Install